calsfu/AutonomousTrike/FastSAM/README.md

 ![FastSAM Speed](assets/head_fig.png)

-**update --jason in order to run, download checkpoint and run the liveinterference.py for realtime segmentation**

 The **Fast Segment Anything Model(FastSAM)** is a CNN Segment Anything Model trained using only 2% of the SA-1B dataset published by SAM authors.
 FastSAM achieves comparable performance with the SAM method at **50× higher run-time speed**.